davidhu34/Algorithm_Final_STA/doc/idea.md

 -   Time complexity is same as depth first search, i.e. O(|PI| * |E|).

+## How to Calculate Arrival Time of All Gates

+-   From input pins, do breadth first search toward output pins.

+#### Time Complexity

+-   O(|E|).

-## How to Find Out Value of All Points
+## How to Calculate Value of All Points

-Given an input vector and a set of nodes sorted according to each node's arrival time, how to find out value of all nodes.
+Given an input vector and a set of nodes sorted according to each node's arrival time, how to find value of all nodes.

 -   For each node in the sorted set, get its input nodes' value, then calculate its value.